 Note: If in the opinion of the Starter or the Check Starter, the start was not fair to any competitor because of a technical defect, surf conditions, or other matters not caused by competitors, the competitors should be recalled, and the starting process recommenced.

-(c) The first competitor to leave their position on the starting line mark after the command “Take Your Mark” and before the signal to commence shall be considered to have made a starting break infringement and a false start declared.
+(c) The first competitor to leave their position on the starting line mark after the command “Take Your Marks” and before the signal to commence shall be considered to have made a starting break infringement and a false start declared.

 (d) The first competitor who breaks In competitions for the U12 age group and older shall be disqualified except in beach flag events where that competitor shall be eliminated.
 If one competitor false starts, others may follow.
 Any competitor who follows is not deemed to have false started.